-CALEA is a voluntary, non-governmental agency formed in 1979 by the International Association of Chiefs of Police (IACP), the National Sheriff's Association (NSA), the National Organization of Black Law Enforcement Executives (NOBLE) and the Police Executive Research Forum (PERF).
-Together, they have created a body of standards which have furthered the professional level of service offered by local law enforcement agencies.
+CALEA is a voluntary, non-governmental agency formed in 1979 by the International Association of Chiefs of Police (IACP), the National Sheriff's Association (NSA), the National Organization of Black Law Enforcement Executives (NOBLE), and the Police Executive Research Forum (PERF).
+Together, they have created a body of standards that have furthered the professional level of service offered by local law enforcement agencies.

 CALEA accreditation was not an easy task.
-The re-accreditation process involved reviewing and maintaining compliance with all standards.
-Every policy and procedure within each division, section and unit throughout our organization was reviewed and compared to CALEA's professional standards.
-As we looked at each standard, we compiled documentation of our compliance.
-The successful re-accreditation process reflects favorably on the Department and the men and women who make our organization succeed every day.
-Of the more than 17,000 law enforcement agencies in the nation, approximately 600 have received full law enforcement accreditation through CALEA.
+The accreditation process involves reviewing and maintaining compliance with standards.
+Policies and procedures within each division, section and unit throughout our organization are reviewed and compared to CALEA's professional standards.
+As we look at each standard, we compile documentation of our compliance.
+The successful re-accreditation process of our law enforcement program and the initial accreditations of our Communications and Training Academy programs reflect favorably on the Department and the men and women who make our organization succeed every day.
+Of the more than 18,000 law enforcement agencies in the nation, approximately 756 have received full law enforcement accreditation through CALEA.